WarmCyan/cvera/README.md

 * `bin/compile` - a vera to c compiler, turns stdin vera code or passed vera source file into a string of C code.
 Compile the results with `gcc` or similar. (run `make generated/salad` for an example)
+* `bin/snake` - The classic game of snake!
+Input's a bit laggy but it works!

 ## Passes